aragonzkresearch/blog/blogo-input/posts/weil-projective.md

     \end{aligned}
 $$

-We can now directly obtain the divisors of proudcts or ratios of these functions:
+We can now directly obtain the divisors of products or ratios of these functions:

 $$
     \begin{aligned}